Career Profile: Pharmacy Technician

 Today, pharmacy technician is one of the fastest growing jobs, with over 39,000 jobs opening within the field every year.
 Over the next decade, employment of pharmacy technicians is expected to grow 32%, significantly faster than the average for all occupations.
 Job prospects are expected to be particularly excellent for pharmacy technicians with formal training and experience in retail settings.

-As of 2010, pharmacy technicians earned a median salary of $28,400; according to the BLS, 54% were employed in pharmacies and drug stores.
+Pharmacy technicians earned a median salary of $28,400; according to the BLS, 54% were employed in pharmacies and drug stores.
 At 18%, the second greatest employer of pharmacy technicians were state, local and private hospitals.
 The remainder of pharmacy technicians worked at grocery stores, general merchandise stores, and department stores.

 Most experts attribute the strong growth within the field to advances in pharmaceutical research, and the increase in prescription medications that are being used to fight diseases.
 The increasing lifespan of people in developed nations around the globe, and the general population growth among seniors grows is also expected to add to the need for prescription drugs.